Hey future guests.

-Sandy, my husband, runs a post production film company.
+Sandy, my husband, is the CTO of a post production film company and enjoys

-I, Jennifer, am a household manager who part-time is working on a website to be filled of free educational resources to try to reduce the achievement gap between high and low income households.
+I, Jennifer, am a Family Assistant who part-time is working on a website to be filled of free educational resources to try to reduce the achievement gap between high and low income households.
+We enjoy hiking, learning, and helping others.